psaikido/hugle.uk/pages/prose/Thesium/140-self.md

 rapidly now, and took hold of the ball.
 It lifted it to its mouth and put its tongue against the red surface.
-The waves of incoming and outgoing messages started all over again, in fact as time sped up, he saw that waves of incoming and outgoing messages were pulsating every which was as though in an immense sea.
+The waves of incoming and outgoing messages started all over again, in fact as time sped up, he saw that waves of incoming and outgoing messages were pulsating every which way as though in an immense sea.
 Not even the tiniest part of this enormous orchestra was silent.
 Not one iota was still.